-The capital facilities element of the King County Comprehensive Plan is comprised of two partsthe Facilities and Services section contained in Chapter (8) of the Plan and Technical Appendix A.
+The capital facilities element of the King County Comprehensive Plan is comprised of two parts--the Facilities and Services section contained in Chapter (((8) of the Plan)) 9: Services, Facilities and Utilities and Technical Appendix A.

-The Facilities and Services section of the plan identifies the key issues regarding planning for and financing of capital facilities to serve the needs of existing and new residents.
+Chapter 9: Services, Facilities and Utilities((The Facilities and Services section of the plan)) identifies the key issues regarding planning for and financing of capital facilities to serve the needs of existing and new residents.
 Included are discussions and specific policies directing how King County should meet its capital facilities responsibilities.

-This Technical Appendix to the Facilities and Services section consists of a review of the current status of planning and financing in King County for a broad range of facilities and services.
-The range of facilities and services includes the "full range" identified in the state Growth Management Act.
+This Technical Appendix to Chapter 9: Services, Facilities and Utilities((the Facilities and Services section)) consists of a review of the current status of planning and financing in King County for a broad range of facilities and services.
+This((e range of facilities and services)) includes the "full range" identified in the state Growth Management Act.
 The facilities are organized into two sections, those owned by King County and those owned by other entities.